Grav in Azure part 4 - Adding DNS and Cloudflare to an App Service Web App

 Change the Hostname record type from CNAME record to A record

-You will now be advise what records to add to your DNS - as you've already kicked off the nameserver change to cloudflare, wait until that completes before then making the DNS changes in Cloudflare.
+You will now be advised what records to add to your DNS - as you’ve already kicked off the nameserver change to cloudflare, wait until that completes before then making the DNS changes in Cloudflare.

 Back on cloudflare, you will see a screen like below - periodically click on Recheck Nameservers to check if the name server change has propagated.